-This is the master password for the main in-built admin account.
-This password is independent of the operating system or domain passwords.
-Keep knowledge of this password secure!
-This screen also sets the system's physical location.
-Ensure the location and language setting is correct.
+This is the master password for the main in-built admin account, and is independent of the operating system or domain passwords.
+The password will need to meet minimum strength requirements, and must be at least six characters.
+Ensure that knowledge of this password is kept secure.
+This screen also sets the system's physical location and language; ensure that these are correct before proceeding.

-00 Setup V Wizard : Configuration Wizard
+00 Setup Wizard : Configuration Wizard

-p://localhost:9191/ap p?service=page/SetupAdmin & Qr Google
+http://localhost:9191/app?service=page/SetupAdmin & Qr Google

--
+1 🎟

-Con figuration Wizard
+Configuration Wizard

-Welcome!
+Configuration wizard

+Welcome 4

-This wizard wi Il help you configure initi al options and ready the system for use.
+This wizard i will help you configure initial options and ready the system for use.

-t time installing the appli al. Open the user matching cation, we highly recommend reading the quick start guide in anual.
+first time installing the application, we highly recommend reading the quick start guid anual.
+O Open the user manual. e in

-Type in the pa secure. ssword to be assigned to the master administrator account.
-Please keep this password
+Type in the secure. password to be assigned to the master administrator account.
+Please keep this pass word

 Username: admin

-Password:
+Password: ••••••

-Verify password:
+Verify password: ••••••

-English (United States).
-If this not correct, please change the ault currency and date formats.
+m location is currently set to English (United States).
+If this not correct, please change w.
+The location defines default currency and date formats. e the

 Location: System Default

-(Next >)
+Next